r4victor/tenthousandmeters/content/blog/python_bts_07.md

 'class attribute'
 ```

-As we can see, an attribute of an object is one of two things:
+So, an attribute of an object is one of two things:

 * an instance variable; or
 * a type variable.

-Instance variables are stored in the object's dictionary, and type variables are stored in the type's dictionary and in the dictionaries of the parent types.
+Instance variables are stored in the object's dictionary, and type variables are stored in the type's dictionary and in the dictionaries of the type's parents.
 To set an attribute to some value, CPython simply updates the object's dictionary.
-To get the value of an attribute, CPython searches for it first in the object's dictionary and then in the type's dictionary and in the dictionaries of the parent types.
+To get the value of an attribute, CPython searches for it first in the object's dictionary and then in the type's dictionary and in the dictionaries of the type's parents.
 The order in which CPython iterates over the types when it searches for the value is [the Method Resolution Order](https://www.python.org/download/releases/2.3/mro/) (MRO).

+Python attributes would be as simple as that if there were no descriptors.

 ### Descriptors

-Python attributes would be as simple as that if there were no descriptors.
 Techically, a descriptor is a Python object whose type implements certain slots: `tp_descr_get` or `tp_descr_set` or both.
 Essentially, a descriptor is a Python object that, when used as an attribute, controls what happens we get, set or delete it.
-If `PyObject_GenericGetAttr()` finds that the value is a descriptor whose type implements the `tp_descr_get` slot, it doesn't just return the value as it normally does but calls `tp_descr_get` and returns the result of this call.
-The `tp_descr_get` slot recieves three parameters: the descriptor itself, the object whose attribute is being looked up and the object's type.
+If `PyObject_GenericGetAttr()` finds that the attribute value is a descriptor whose type implements  `tp_descr_get`, it doesn't just return the value as it normally does but calls `tp_descr_get` and returns the result of this call.
+The `tp_descr_get` slot takes three parameters: the descriptor itself, the object whose attribute is being looked up and the object's type.
 It's up to `tp_descr_get` to decide what to do with the parameters and what to return.
 Similarly, `PyObject_GenericSetAttr()` looks up the current attribute value.
 If it finds that the value is a descriptor whose type implements `tp_descr_set`, it calls `tp_descr_set` instead of just updating the object's dictionary.
-The arguments passed to `tp_descr_set` are the descriptor, the object, and the new value to be assigned.
-When we delete an attribute, `PyObject_GenericSetAttr()` calls `tp_descr_set` with the new value set to `NULL`.
+The arguments passed to `tp_descr_set` are the descriptor, the object, and the new attribute value.
+To delete an attribute, `PyObject_GenericSetAttr()` calls `tp_descr_set` with the new attribute value set to `NULL`.

 On one side, descriptors make Python attributes a bit complex.
 On the other side, descriptors make Python attributes powerful.
 As Python's glossary [says](https://docs.python.org/3/glossary.html#term-descriptor),

 > Understanding descriptors is a key to a deep understanding of Python because they are the basis for many features including functions, methods, properties, class methods, static methods, and reference to super classes.

-Indeed, we use descriptors all the time.
 Let's revise one important use case of descriptors that we discussed in the previous part: methods.

 A function put in the type's dictionary works not like an ordinary function but like a method.
 That is, we don't need to explicitly pass the first argument when we call it: